 - Phosphorous improves roots and flowers growth and development

 - When applying DAP, the fertilizer should be banded 5cm away from the seed, either below or to the side.
-DAP is low in Sulphur – 1.5%.
-It is not recommended for high Sulphur-requiring crops such as canola, unless blended with Sulphate of Ammonia.
+DAP is low in Sulfur – 1.5%.
+It is not recommended for high Sulphur requiring crops such as canola, unless blended with Sulphate of Ammonia.

-- DAP should not be mixed with any fertilizers containing Zinc as it forms Zinc Phosfide, which makes it inappropriate for plants.
+- DAP should not be mixed with any fertilizers containing Zinc as it forms Zinc Phosphide, which makes it inappropriate for plants.